-The personal income tax rules often apply to the time an expat spends in Vietnam, whether they are tax resident or non-tax resident.
-This article highlights the key regulatory elements in the personal income tax so that you, as an expat, can understand your tax liabilities.
+The personal income tax rules often apply to the time a foreigner spends in Vietnam, whether they are tax residents or non-tax residents.
+This article highlights the key regulatory elements with regard to personal income taxes so that you, as an ex-pat, can understand your tax liabilities.

-The personal income tax is a form of taxes that an individual needs to pay to the Vietnamese state budget based on the amount of their income.
+The personal income tax is what an individual needs to pay to the Vietnamese department of taxation based on the amount of income earned.

 Sources of income that are subject to personal income tax in Vietnam include salary and wages, capital investments, capital transfer, franchising income, inheritance, etc.

-The level of income decides how much tax an expat has to pay in Vietnam.
-Also, for expats who are deemed as tax residents in Vietnam, they must meet one of the following conditions:
+The level of income decides how much in taxes an ex-pat has to pay.
+Also, for ex-pats who are deemed as tax residents in Vietnam, they must meet one of the following conditions:

 Related article: 5 Challenges of Accounting and Tax Compliance in Vietnam

-The monthly salary of an expat is also the monthly taxable income in Vietnam.
-For tax residents, their monthly taxable income are taxed at a progressive rate of 5-35%; for non-tax residents, it is a fixed 20%.
+The monthly salary of an ex-pat is also the monthly taxable income in Vietnam.
+For tax residents, their monthly taxable income is taxed at a progressive rate of 5-35%; for non-tax residents, it is a fixed 20%.